holochain-apps/kangaroo-tauri/README.md

 6. Set all the version numbers in `package.json`, `src-tauri/Cargo.toml` and `src-tauri/tauri.conf.json`.
 The verison number in `src-tauri/Cargo.toml` is part of the filesystem storage logic.
 Whenever you change that version number, the data will be stored in a new location, meaning that a new, independent conductor will be set upfor this version.

+7. Build the app locally by running `npm run tauri build`

+## Publish cross-platform binaries

+To publish cross-platform binaries (not code-signed), follow these steps:

+1. Create a new branch `release`: `git checkout -b release`.

+2. Push the new branch to github to trigger the release workflow.

+For further releases:

+1. Update the version number of your app in all relevant places.

+2. Merge your changes from `main` into `release`

+3. Push to githug to trigger the release workflow.

 ## Recommended IDE Setup